Santa Cruz County Parks & Recreation Commission

 Katharine P. Minott has been a long-time Parks, Recreation and Open Space activist in the Aptos community and has served on the County Parks Commission since 2000, when Supervisor Ellen Pirie appointed her.
 Kate earned her B.A in Psychology from UCSC and holds a Masters Degree in Urban and Regional Planning from San José State University.
 She is also an alumna of Leadership Santa Cruz, Class 2006.
 Kate is a land-use system researcher.
 She has traveled extensively, researching historic and contemporary urban and recreational park designs.
 Kate’s research reports range from why the public input process works better with the inclusion of teens in neighborhood-park planning, to investigating the mysterious causes of disabling neurological diseases in certain communities.
 Kate has also written about the rationale for special types of interior styles and colors for people with Alzheimer’s in assisted living facilities.
 Kate is a strong advocate for safe and legal skateboard and mountain bike jump sites within Santa Cruz County Parks.
 In partnership with a local developer, Kate initiated the approval for a temporary mountain bike jump site within Aptos Village.
 Kate is a member of the National Recreational Parks Association, the Urban Land Institute (ULI) and the American Planning Association (APA).
 In past years, Kate has served on the Board of Directors for the Aptos Neighbors Association, Janus Services as well as the Seacliff Improvement Association.

 Steven Bennett is a lifelong resident of Santa Cruz County.
-He was raised in the Live Oak area and is now living in Watsonville with his wifeand two children.
+He was raised in the Live Oak area and is now living in Watsonville with his wife and two children.
 He has a personal interest in helping keep County parks and recreation operating and expanding to serve the greater public.
-Mr. Bennett has been working on the environmental clean up of the former Fort Ord site for the past 14 years.
+Mr. Bennett has been working on the environmental clean up of the former Fort Ord site for the past 23 years.
 He has served in multiple construction capacities on the Army Corps many sites, including but not limited to Foreman of construction crews, Contract Quality Control, and Coordinator of water supply for Prescribed Burns.
-In addition to this, he currently serves on the Santa Cruz County Hazardous Material Advisory Commission and the Pajaro Valley Little League Board of Directors.
+In addition to this, he currently serves on the Santa Cruz County Hazardous Material Advisory Commission, the Pajaro Valley Little League Board of Directors, and is Committe Chair for BSA troop 599 in Corralitos.

 Jim has lived in the San Lorenzo Valley for over 40 years.
 He worked for the Santa Cruz County Probation Department for over 28 years and retired as the Juvenile Hall Superintendent.
 Jim has also worked as the Executive Director for Community Options – a non-profit court referral agency which helps manage court ordered community service.
 He has served on the San Lorenzo Valley Water District Board, Santa Cruz LAFCO, and Santa Cruz County Board of Education.
 In his free time, Jim enjoys spending time with his family and grandchildren.